Order Code: 52027

 Introduction

 kit with analog-to-digital and digital-to-analog interface.
 The dynamic ranges of the variables in the whole system and that of the built-in square wave test input signal are made compatible.
 The step response may be displayed and studied using an external measuring CRO.
-Software supplied with the system resides in a 8K EPROM.
-This consists of P, P-I and P-I-D algorithms in which the three gains may be selected out of 16 levels each.
+Software supplied with the system resides in an 8K EPROM.
+This consists of P, P-I, and P-I-D algorithms in which the three gains may be selected out of 16 levels each.
 All arithmetic calculations are performed in 16-bits and are also available to the user as subroutines.
-Detailed information and listing of the software is included in the literature, besides suggestions and procedures for conducting experiments.
+Detailed information and a listing of the software is included in the literature, besides suggestions and procedures for conducting experiments.
 Also included are typical results of some experiments with their theoretical descriptions.
 Further, the user may write his own programs to implement additional algorithms and study their responses.

 Experiments